Give My Regards to Broadway

 Cohan, playing the title character, sings this song as his friend is about to sail to America, looking for evidence aboard the ship that will clear his name for allegedly throwing the English Derby.
-He is sure he'll become a star on Broadway, therefore signing off with: "Give my regards to Broadway."
+He is sure he'll return to Broadway, therefore signing off with: "Give my regards to Broadway".

 Recordings

 The song has been recorded many times.
 It was featured prominently in a solo song-and-dance sequence done by James Cagney in his Oscar-winning performance in the 1942 film about Cohan's life, Yankee Doodle Dandy.
-It has also been performed by Al Jolson, Jimmy Roselli, Judy Garland, and Patti LuPone.
+It has also been performed by Jimmy Roselli, Judy Garland, and Patti LuPone.

+Another popular version of the song was recorded by Al Jolson for the film Jolson Sings Again (1949), the sequel to the earlier film The Jolson Story (1946), both starring Larry Parks as Jolson, and William Demarest as Steve Martin.